johnlafata/johnlafata.github.io/doc/applications/APP_ACCT_PLAN.md

 Built with Python and Gradio to leverage langchain libraries for llama 3.2 and openai gpt 4 functional models on my laptop.

-Currently, this is a pilot that runs on my macbook pro, In the future I may add the following improvements:
+Currently, this is a pilot that runs on my macbook pro and deploys on AWS fargate, look forward to the  following improvements:

-1. require a login
+1. require a login with AWS Cognito on AWS deployments
-2. make the application multi-tenanted to allow multiple users to use it
+2. make the application multi-tenanted to allow multiple users to use it simultaneously
-3. run it on the cloud
 4. add additional foundation models to the application

 Here's a few screenshots showing how the account planning application works: